Prachi-K1997/Plugin/popup_plugin/README.md

-=== Exit Popup ===
+# Pop up plugin

-Contributors: Aishwarya Dongare
+Contributors: Prachi Kamble
-Tags: popup, popup message, popup.
-Requires at least: 3.8
-Tested up to: 5.4.1
+Tested up to: 5.6
-Stable tag: 1
+Version: 1.0.0
 License: GPLv2
 License URI: <https://www.gnu.org/licenses/gpl-2.0.html>

-== Description ==
+## Description
-Welcome each user visiting the site with customized popup message.
-The popup can be edited using image as well as text.
+I have created this plugin to enhance the functionality of my website.
+Admin can add any pop up message on any desired page using this plugin.
+I have added some setting options for popup to give more control to admin.

-== Installation ==
+## Installation
-Add the plugin by uploading the zip file or by installing it from the Wordpress Plugin directory.
+* Download the zip and extract the folder
+* Copy the folder in wp-contents/plugins folder
-Activate the plugin and go to the Popup On Exit page.
+* Activate the plugin from wp admin
-Enter your desired message
-Done!